top of page

 In this paper by Washburn, Xia, and Zhou and colleagues, we determine that the domain that mediates the extracellular interaction between GluN1 and EphB2.

-In this paper by Dr Henderson and Le Marchand, we determine how neurons set the number of synapses they receive and define an novel activity independent mechanism.
+In this paper by Dr. Henderson and colleagues, we determine how neurons set the number of synapses they receive and define a novel activity-independent mechanism.

 SYNAPTIC NANOSTRUCTURE ARE MODULAR